Brightspace/test-reporting-action/README.md

 * `debug` (default: `false`): Enable or disable debug mode.
 Will enable additional log messages.
 Does not stop final submission of report data to backend.
 Only really useful for debugging and testing.

+## Authentication

+By default this action assumes you are using the default setup for sending to test reporting via [repo-settings] which means it will infer the role to assume based on your repository information.
+There is really no reason to change this but it has been exposed via `role-to-assume` in the rare case we need them in the future.
+As long as you've followed the instructions outlined in [repo-settings] this should work as expected.

 ## Storage Schema